 Chinese New Year vegetable stew, “jai” is sometimes called Buddha’s Delight or Lo Han Jai.
 Chinese people usually eat vegetables (or mostly vegetables) on the first day of the lunar new year and Chinese New Year jai is one of the traditional dishes that my mom, my aunts, and grandmother made.

-This Chinese New Year Vegetable Stew “Jai” recipe is my best ABC (American Born Chinese)/allergy mom version and I have much to learn about the do’s and don’ts of Chinese traditions.
-I make Chinese New Year jai almost like my mom and my girlfriends who showed me how they make theirs, except I leave out my family’s allergens, conveniently leave out ingredients I don’t like or are too difficult to find, and add extras of my family’s favorite ingredients.
+This Chinese New Year Vegetable Stew “Jai” recipe is my best ABC (American Born Chinese)/allergy mom adaptation of a traditional recipe.
+I make Chinese New Year jai like my mom and like my girlfriends who showed me how they make theirs.
+However, I leave out my family’s allergens, conveniently leave out ingredients I don’t like or are too difficult to find, and add extras of my family’s favorite ingredients.

-One of the ways to adapt a dish for food allergies is to understand the challenges.
-I love eating Chinese New Year Jai but it has taken me over 13 years as a food allergy mom to make Chinese New Year Jai.
-There were so many obstacles:
+One of the ways to adapt a dish for food allergies is to understand how a dish is typically made.
+I love eating Chinese New Year Jai but there were so many obstacles:

 - There are a lot of potential allergens, including peanuts, tree nuts, wheat, soy, shellfish and sometimes sesame.
 I’ve never heard of or seen anyone use egg, dairy, or fish in jai, so this recipe might be a great option if those are among your allergens.

 - Some of the traditional ingredients include peanuts and tree nuts such as peanuts, chestnuts and ginko nuts.